afraenkel/DSC180B-DS-Capstone/quickstart.md

 Required Services
 -----------------

--   Canvas will serve as a central repository for all materials in the course.
+-   **Canvas** will serve as a central repository for all materials in the course.
 Grades will be kept up to date in Canvas and contain links to other course materials.

--   Coding assignments will be submitted to Gradescope via your group's project GitHub repository).
+-   Coding assignments will be submitted to **Gradescope** via your group's project **GitHub** repository).
 Your gradescope is linked to the course Canvas.

--   Written reports will be submitted to Turnitin (linked through Canvas).
+-   Written reports will be submitted to **Turnitin** (linked through Canvas).

--   Project work will be worked on personal computing devices or the DSMLP Server.
+-   Project work will be worked on personal computing devices or the **DSMLP** Server.
 (Note: campus VPN is not required to use the DSMLP server).

--   Office hours, discussion section, and lab hours will be conducted via Zoom.
+-   Office hours, discussion section, and lab hours will be conducted via **Zoom**.

--   Piazza will be available for questions and course communication.
+-   **Piazza** will be available for questions and course communication.

 Be sure to test access to each of these services as soon as possible.